-1.1 - Guiding principles for the activities of IRCA
+1.1 Guiding principles

-IRCA has always worked with integrity, in compliance with the laws and regulations in force, as well as with moral values.
+I.R.C.A.
+S.p.A.
+Industria Resistenze Corazzate e Affini (hereinafter, IRCA) has always worked with integrity, in compliance with the laws and regulations in force, as well as with moral values.
 These are essential for an organisation whose ultimate goal is to operate, always and regardless, in a fair and honest manner, respectful of the dignity of others and without any discrimination against individuals based on their gender, race, language, personal circumstances or religious or political beliefs.

-In this light, IRCA intends to comply with the principles established in Decree 231/2001 by adopting the Model whose highest expression is found in this Code of Ethics, which is therefore an integral and essential part of the Model.
+In this light, IRCA intends to comply with the principles established in Decree 231/2001 by adopting the Organisation, Management and Control Model whose highest expression is found in this Code of Ethics, which is therefore an integral and essential part of the Model.

-1.2 - Code of Ethics
+1.2 Recipients

-This Code of Ethics contains the fundamental principles that guide IRCA in the conduct of its institutional activities.
+This Code of Ethics contains the fundamental ethical principles that guide IRCA in the conduct of its institutional activities.